alcatraz/Alcatraz/README.md

 or download the repository from Github and build it in Xcode.
 You'll need to restart Xcode after the installation.

 The installation process creates `~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/Alcatraz.xcplugin`, which can be deleted to uninstall the plugin completely.
+To remove all packages installed via Alcatraz, run `rm -rf ~/Library/Application\ Support/Alcatraz/`.

 ## Usage

 Select `Package Manager` from the `Window` menu, then check or uncheck packages to install or remove them.
 You'll need to restart Xcode after installing plugins or templates.
+Installed plugins are checked and updated each time Alcatraz is launched.

 ![Window Menu Item](http://mneorr.github.io/Alcatraz/images/menu.png)